 Preconference Workshops Schedule

 The Summit offers several preconference workshops.
-Additional rates apply for these sessions.
-You may register for these when you complete your full conference registration, which is opening soon.
+There are additional registration fees for these sessions.
+You may register for these when you complete your full conference registration.

 Already registered for the Summit?
 Email firstname.lastname@example.org for help to add the preconference sessions.

 Preconference Workshop Cancellation Policy: You may cancel your registration for a preconference workshop up to 28 February 2022 and receive a refund, minus a $50 administrative fee.
 Cancellations received on 1 March or later will not be refunded, but may be transferred to someone else.
 All requests to cancel or transfer must be submitted via email to email@example.com .

 The CPTC Foundation Exam prep course has a different registration fee from the other preconference workshops.
 The registration fee is included in the description of the course.

 Saturday, 14 May